mbrodt/sapper-portfolio/src/routes/blog/posts/static-vs-client-server-rendering.md

 One of the main advantages of SSG is performance.
 Since the server only has to generate the pages once, it saves a lot of time and computation power.
 It also means that the page can be returned back to the user right away, resulting in speedier page loads and a better experience for the user - both on the initial request, but also on each subsequent route navigation.

 Since SSG results in static files, it also has the advantage of being deployable to a CDN.
 A CDN is a network of servers spread out across the world, meaning your files can be served more quickly to users anywhere.
+Also, you won't need to manage your own server running 24/7 with this approach.

 And finally, like with SSR, SSG is great for SEO since Google's crawler will get the complete HTML document to index.